tylerofathenry/mage-shell-hero/README.md

                 "etre/mage-shell-hero"
             ]
         },
+   Do not change this location. magerun inherits Mage Shell Hero commands from th *lib/n98-magerun/modules` directory.

-2. Execute `composer require etre/mage-patch-hero --dev`
+2. Execute `composer require etre/mage-patch-hero`

 You should see the package installed at `[magento root]/lib/n98-magerun/modules/mage-shell-hero`.